saltedlolly/digibyte-seeder/README.md

 JOIN DGBCIT
 -----------

 If you are intending to run a DigiByte Seeder, you are encouraged to join the [DigiByte Core Infrastructure Team Telegram group](https://t.me/DGBCIT).
-The group offers a detailed tutorial for setting up your DigiByte Seeder, and community support if you need help.
+The group offers a detailed step-by-step tutorial for setting up your DigiByte Seeder, and community support if you need help.

 SETUP DOMAIN NAME
 -----------------